top of page

 Look for habitats

-Can the student gently lift a stone and observe what is living underneath?
+• Invite the sensory explorer to gently lift a stone and observe what is living underneath?

-Can the student look in shrubs, under leaves, in the soil, ponds and hedges?
+• Invite the sensory explorer to look in shrubs, under leaves, in the soil, ponds and hedges?

-Can the student look underneath a log to find a micro habitat.
+• Invite the sensory explorer to look underneath a log to find a micro habitat.

 Suggested Resource